Guoyun-Zhang/Guoyun-Zhang.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I am a PhD student at [NUS IORA](https://iora.nus.edu.sg) and was a BEng Industrial Engineering at [NUS ISE](https://cde.nus.edu.sg/isem/), as well as an exchange student at [Georgia Tech](https://www.gatech.edu/).
+I am a PhD student at [NUS IORA](https://iora.nus.edu.sg) and was a BEng Industrial Engineering student at [NUS ISE](https://cde.nus.edu.sg/isem/), as well as an exchange student at [Georgia Tech](https://www.gatech.edu/).

 My research interests are in operations research, machine learning and large language models.